New York’s Commercial Financing Disclosure Law SB 5740

 Grant can be reached at [email protected] or at 516.670.5165.
 Please visit our website at www.grantphillipslaw.com for additional resources and information.

-Grant Phillips Law, PLLC is a Merchant Cash Advance Law Firm based out of New York City with clients from across the United States.
+Grant Phillips Law, PLLC is an MCA Law Firm based in New York City with clients across the United States.
 We represent Merchants struggling with Merchant Cash Advances.

 “A Merchant Oriented Law Firm.”